Ruhollah Khomeini: Emigration and economy

 Khomeini is said to have stressed "the spiritual over the material".
-Six months after his first speech he expressed exasperation with complaints about the sharp drop in Iran's standard of living, saying that: "I cannot believe that the purpose of all these sacrifices was to have less expensive melons."
+Six months after his first speech he expressed exasperation with complaints about the sharp drop in Iran's standard of living: "I cannot believe that the purpose of all these sacrifices was to have less expensive melons."
 On another occasion emphasizing the importance of martyrdom over material prosperity, he said: "Could anyone wish his child to be martyred to obtain a good house?
 This is not the issue.
 The issue is another world."
 He also reportedly answered a question about his economic policies by declaring that 'economics is for donkeys'.
 This disinterest in economic policy is said to be "one factor explaining the inchoate performance of the Iranian economy since the revolution."
 Other factors include the long war with Iraq, the cost of which led to government debt and inflation, eroding personal incomes, and unprecedented unemployment, ideological disagreement over the economy, and "international pressure and isolation" such as US sanctions following the hostage crisis.

-Due to the Iran–Iraq War, poverty is said to have risen by nearly 45% during the first 6 years of Khomeini's rule.
+Due to the Iran–Iraq War, poverty is said to have risen by nearly 45% during the first six years of Khomeini's rule.
 Emigration from Iran also developed, reportedly for the first time in the country's history.
 Since the revolution and war with Iraq, an estimated "two to four million entrepreneurs, professionals, technicians, and skilled craftspeople (and their capital)" have emigrated to other countries.